Can a UTI Cause Abdominal Pain?

 • Try drinking some cranberry juice.
 Several studies have shown that cranberries contain an active ingredient that can prevent some bacteria, such as e-coli, from adhering to the urinary tract.
 It is important to pay attention to the components, as the sugar content of some cranberry juices can be quite high.
 Look for cranberry juice that is 100 percent pure or take a supplement that contains cranberry extract.
 You can also explore taking probiotics to balance good and bad bacteria.

-• Maintain a high standard of personal cleanliness: After using the restroom, it is important to remember to wipe in a forward-to-backward motion in order to avoid transferring bacteria that are undesirable to the urethra.
+• Maintain a high standard of personal cleanliness.
+After using the restroom, it is important to remember to wipe in a forward-to-backward motion to avoid transferring bacteria that are undesirable to the urethra.
 Changing tampons and pads frequently is recommended for women while they are menstruating.

 • Urinate as soon as possible after sexual activity.
 During sexual activity, bacteria from the rectal area can be pushed toward the opening of the urethra.
 This can cause an infection.
 Urinating shortly after sexual contact helps to eliminate any bacteria that may have entered the urinary system and protects against infections.